spettersson/splunk4patientprivacy/data_guide.md

 ### Introduction
 By now, you’ve likely realized that getting data into Splunk is easy because you don’t need to do the work of defining a schema upfront (known as schema-on-write).
 You simply index all log entries as events in their nearly original format with minimal configuration.

-Splunk dynamically applies a schema when events are searched - a concept known as **schema-on-read**.
-This means that Splunk automatically extracts fields from events using standardized field names (and in some cases, field values), effectively **normalizing the data**.
-As a result, filtering and correlating events from multiple vendors and systems becomes seamless.
+Splunk dynamically applies a schema to events when a search is run—a concept known as schema-on-read.
+Essentially, this means that Splunk extracts fields from events at the moment a search is executed, whether manually or as a scheduled background process.
+Fields can be extracted using standardized names (and, in some cases, standardized values), effectively normalizing the data.
+As a result, filtering, correlating, and analyzing events across vendors and systems becomes seamless.

 To get the data normalized, Splunk primarily relies on two main [knowledge object types](https://docs.splunk.com/Splexicon:Knowledgeobject):
 - [Field extractions](https://docs.splunk.com/Splexicon:Fieldextraction)